blazdob/WIER---assignments-repo/pa1/README.md

 - When you try to stop the program the selenium webdrivers are going to try to reconnect several times before finally quitting so you have to be patient for a little while.
 If you try to end it quickly with CTRL-C again, the program will stop faster but with an ugly exception trace.
 We are not sure whether this is due to a certain bug or just selenium not working best with CTRL-C signaling.
+Sometimes exception might happen while initializing selenium webdrivers.
+We are not sure why that is.
+In this case just re-run the program.